-Brad Hubbard is a litigation associate in the Dallas office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Appellate and Constitutional Law practice group.
+Brad Hubbard is a partner in the Dallas office of Gibson, Dunn & Crutcher.
+He is a member of the firm’s Appellate and Constitutional Law Practice Group.

 Recent Representative Matters:

-Mr. Hubbard graduated with Honors from the University of Chicago Law School in 2013, where he served as Managing Editor of The University of Chicago Law Review.
+Brad graduated with Honors from the University of Chicago Law School in 2013, where he served as Managing Editor of The University of Chicago Law Review.
 He was a Kirkland & Ellis Scholar and a member of the Order of the Coif.
-While at the Law School, he received the John M. Olin Fellowship in Law and Economics and the Chicago Bar Association Federal Tax Section’s Award for Academic Achievement in Taxation.
-Mr. Hubbard received his Master of Accountancy and a Bachelor of Science in Accountancy, summa cum laude, from the University of Missouri, where he was a four-year letter winner and served as captain of the men’s swim team.
+While at the Law School, he was a John M. Olin Fellow in Law and Economics and received the Chicago Bar Association Federal Tax Section’s Award for Academic Achievement in Taxation.
+Brad received his Bachelor’s and Master’s in Accountancy, summa cum laude, from the University of Missouri, where he was a four-year letter winner and captain of the nationally ranked men’s swim team.

-Mr. Hubbard is a member of the Texas bar.
-He is also admitted to practice before the U.S. Supreme Court, the U.S. Courts of Appeals for the Third, Fifth, Sixth, Seventh, and Tenth Circuits, and the U.S. District Courts for the Northern, Eastern, and Western Districts of Texas.
+He is a member of the Texas bar and is admitted to practice before the U.S. Supreme Court, the U.S. Courts of Appeals for the Third, Fifth, Sixth, Seventh, Ninth, Tenth, and Eleventh Circuits, and the U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas.

 University of Chicago - 2013 Juris Doctor

 University of Missouri - 2010 Bachelor of Science

 University of Missouri - 2010 Master of Accounting